5yutan5/QtVSCodeStyle/README.md

 VS Code Style for PySide and PyQt.

-QtVSCodeStyle enables to use vscode themes in pyqt and pyside.
+QtVSCodeStyle enables to use VS Code themes in pyqt and pyside.
-The default and third-party themes of VS Code can be used.
+The default and extension themes of VS Code can be used.

 ## SCREENSHOT